angelikayoder/task_list/README.md

-git clone https://github.com/angelikayoder/task_list.git # or download the file gem install bundler bundle install
+git clone https://github.com/angelikayoder/task_list.git # or download the file gem install bundler bundle install rails s
 ```

-Your app should now be running on [localhost:3000](http://localhost:3000/).
+Your app should now be running in your browser on [localhost:3000](http://localhost:3000/).

 ### Updates
 As of 12:29am on Thursday 7/12/2018